 You can freeze them before or after cooking, it really doesn’t matter.
 The key is freezing them individually.
 Lay them out on a flat surface (a cookie sheet it fine).
 Place the entire sheet in the freezer and leave them there until they are solid.
 This prevents them from sticking together and creating one giant frozen meatball popsicle.
 Once they are completely frozen, you can divide them up into serving sized portions and put them back in the freezer.
 Give them a couple hours to thaw before cooking.

 - 1 pound ground pork

 To bake the meatballs:

-Bake the meatballs for about 15-20 minutes until they are cooked through a no longer pink.
+- Bake the meatballs for about 15-20 minutes until they are cooked through and no longer pink.

 To freeze the meatballs: